itenium-be/blog-posts/README.md

 - Do not prefix with fa to use font-awewome
 - Any from [font-mfizz](http://fizzed.com/oss/font-mfizz)
 - Site has also loaded a set from [FlatIcon](https://itenium.be/vendor/flat-icon/flaticon.html)

-## TODO

-There is a front matter `desc` and also the excerpt.
-Should those be merged?